rodolfobrandao95/ETL/README.md

     }
 ]
 ```
-> The illustrated JSON above represents the response we get from the API.
-The information shown is about the city of Brasília, from 01/01/2019.
+> The illustrated JSON above represents the response we get.
+The displayed information is about the city of Brasília, from 01/01/2019.

 The given URI enables requests by passing two paramameters: ```mesAno``` (YYYYMM) and ```codigoIbge``` (state code concatenated with city code), which can be obtained from the file _CSV/municipios_IBGE.csv_.